Crusade in Europe (1985)

 First-time players might prefer the simple icons, but they often convey less information than the NATO-style symbols.
 This is especially true of German units; in addition to the three basic types of units noted above, German armies in 1944-1945 also include SS panzer and panzergrenadier divisions.
 In the case of the latter, they’re easy to identify because the sprite looks like a halftrack vehicle.
 But in “sprite mode,” you can’t tell an SS Panzer division from a regular army one unless you put your cursor on it and identify it with the SPACE bar.
 The same goes for Germany’s static infantry divisions, which were created solely to defend fortified cities and other defensive locations and were not high-quality combat units.
 Their NATO symbol is a solid black rectangle, while regular infantry formations are the classic rectangles-with-X’s.

 The average combat unit size in Crusade in Europe is the division.
 A division can be as large as 20,000 men, as some British infantry divisions depicted in the game, or as small as 10,000 men, like most German static infantry and Allied airborne divisions.
 There are a few smaller combat units, such as the Germans’ 6th Parachute Infantry Regiment or the Allies’ 1st Polish Airborne Brigade.
 However, divisions are the dominant formation because of the game’s scale.
-The maps in the game are large, but their scale does not allow players to see the war at the purely tactical level.
+The maps in the game are large, but their scale does not allow players to see the war at a purely tactical level.

 Remember, you are not playing the role of a battalion or regimental commander issuing commands to individual tanks or small units.
 You are a theater commander, where if you must see the war in Big Picture terms.
 Crusade in Europe is a computerized version of moving unit markers on a map, and you must make decisions based on the information filtering to your HQ from the lower echelons of command.